 |Omolayo Ojo, '14, an international studies and strategic communications double major, received a Boren Scholarship to study Wolof in Senegal.
 Originally from Nigeria and now a Tall Timbers, MD resident, Ojo researches West Africa and the West African diaspora.
 A Lumen Prize recipient, Ojo hopes to attend graduate school and continue her focus on internationalism.
 Follow her blog "Omolayo Travels and Learns a New Language."|

-Natalie Lampert, '11, an international studies and English double major, received a Fulbright English Teaching Assistantship to teaching English for a year in Sri Lanka.
+Natalie Lampert, '11, an international studies and English double major, received a Fulbright English Teaching Assistantship to teach English for a year in Sri Lanka.
 An Arlington, VA native, Lampert was a Periclean Scholar and and Elon College Fellow while at Elon.
 She studied abroad in Ghana.
 Upon her return, Lampert hopes to work for a magazine before pursuing a master's degree in creative nonfiction or journalism.
 Follow her blog "Cabinets of Wonder."

 Shannalee Van Beek, '12, an international studies and English double major, received a Fulbright English Teaching Assistantship to fund one year teaching in Bahrain.
 An Indian Trail, NC native, Van Beek has studied Arabic and previously taught in Egypt.
 She hopes to pursue graduate work in international studies or Arab studies upon her return.
 Follow her blog "The Two Seas: Adventures of a Fulbrighter in Bahrain."